Helping Clients Avoid Costly Medicare Mistakes

 Retirement income

 Medicare Part B and D premiums are determined by your retirement income.
-With RightCapital, you can develop a retirement drawdown strategy that provides your clients with more tax-efficient distributions.
-Our platform helps assess the impact of these tax-smart strategies on Medicare Part B and D premiums, particularly when aiming to avoid Income-Related Monthly Adjustment Amounts (IRMAA), which can be triggered by actions such as Roth Conversions.
+With RightCapital, you can develop a retirement drawdown strategy that provides your clients with more tax-efficient distributions or look at performing Roth conversions during lower tax bracket years to optimize tax-free ending wealth.
+Our platform helps assess the impact of these tax-smart strategies on Medicare Part B and D premiums, particularly when aiming to avoid Income-Related Monthly Adjustment Amounts (IRMAA), which can be triggered by actions that raise taxable income such as Roth conversions.
+Taking it a step further, RightCapital can run a dynamic calculation of performing Roth conversions without triggering IRMAA, or to certain premium brackets.

 Tax-efficient retirement account withdrawal strategies as shown in RightCapital screenshot